geb/geb/doc/manual/src/chapters/040-pages.md

         assert theValue == 2
     }

-Caching is a performance optimisation and is enabled by default.
-You may want to disable it when dealing with dynamic content.
+Caching is a performance optimisation and is disabled by default.
+You may want to enable if you notice that the a particular content definition is taking a long time to resolve.

 #### to